Andrew-25/exhibition-curator/README.md

 You can then run `npm install` to install the required dependancies.

 To use the app on your computer you can then run `npm start`.

+## Hosted Site

+You can visit the hosted version of this app at https://exhibition-curator-vo23.onrender.com/

+The app was hosted using Renders free service.